magento/knowledge-base/src/troubleshooting/general/cron-tasks-lock-tasks-from-other-groups.md

 labels: Magento Commerce Cloud,Pro,cron,lock,troubleshooting,Adobe Commerce,cloud infrastructure
 ---

-This article provides a solution for the Adobe Commerce on our cloud infrastructure issue related to certain long-run cron jobs blocking other cron jobs.
+This article provides a solution for the Adobe Commerce on cloud infrastructure issue related to certain long-run cron jobs blocking other cron jobs.

 ## Affected products and versions

-* Adobe Commerce on our cloud pro infrastructure
+* Adobe Commerce on cloud pro infrastructure
 * Onboard earlier than May 2019

 ## Issue